 How much does it cost?

 If you have health insurance, it may cover an abortion.
 Abortion is covered by most Massachusetts health insurance plans including many kinds of MassHealth.
 Some people may not have health insurance or may not want to use their health insurance to protect their privacy.
 Without insurance, an abortion can cost anywhere from several hundred dollars to over a thousand dollars.
 Costs for an abortion are usually lower in clinics than in hospitals, and earlier abortions are less expensive than later ones.
 If you do not have health insurance or the resources to pay for an abortion, there are resources to help you.
-You can talk to your doctor, a family planning clinic or call the MA Sexual Health Helpline at (877) MA-SEX-ED or (877) 627-3933 for more information.
+You can talk to your doctor, or a family planning clinic for more information.

 Can I get an abortion in Massachusetts if I’m under 18?